Fighting Anxiety and Depression in Peru: One Teen's Story

 "I didn't feel well and I had ... how to say it, this anxiety," Andre said.
 "I had a lot of nausea, I didn't want to eat."

-Roxana looked for help for her son and was finally referred to the UNICEF-supported Carabayllo Community Health Center, where Andre was diagnosed with anxiety and depression and received the support and treatment he needed.
+Roxana looked for help for her son and was eventually referred to the UNICEF-supported Carabayllo Community Health Center, where Andre was diagnosed with anxiety and depression and received the support and treatment he needed.

 Watch the video to learn more about Andre's story: